echeran/smile-of-murugan/webbook/chapter06.md

 for the hero to return.
 But *pālai,* wasteland, also deals with waiting and separation (apart from elopement); and so does *marutam*: here the wife is waiting till the debauchee returns from the harlot.
-Finally the *kuṟiňci* theme might be considered as an echo of the primitive, tribal, pre-nuptial promiscuity.
+Finally the *kuṟiñci* theme might be considered as an echo of the primitive, tribal, pre-nuptial promiscuity.

 The second genre—*puṟam*—has, of course, its conventions, too.